15 Foods You Should Never Keep in Your Pantry

 Organic peanut butter

 Typical peanut butter, like Jif spreads, can be kept in the pantry.
 But if your peanut butter is natural or organic, the oils will separate and turn rancid.
-These types need to be kept it in the fridge.
+These types need to be kept in the fridge.
 The same goes for other organic nut butters.
-Here are 15 food storage guidelines you didn’t know.

 Opened red wine

 What?!
 Blasphemy!
 I’m sure that’s what all you wine lovers must be thinking.
 But it’s true.
 Opened red wine should be re-corked and refrigerated to stay fresh for another day, TODAY.com reports.
 The cold temperature will slow down the oxidation process.
-Just look out for these 10 foods in your fridge that are probably expired right now.
+Don’t have space in your fridge?
+Here are 8 clever uses for leftover wine.